Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 "Get in here!
 Get in!!"

-People were scrambling and running, and Cora was trying to get them at least running the right *way,* but… oh holy *fuck.*
+People were scrambling and running, and Cora was trying to get them at least running the right *way,* but... oh holy *fuck.*

 Hunters were way worse in person.
 The ones she’d seen from the First Contact footage were ugly as fuck to look at, but the real deal were *sickening.* Her whole skin was crawling from fear and disgust and adrenaline as a ten-foot *monster* squeezed itself through the glass double doors from the airlocks.